mild-blue/txmatching/README.md

 ### Crossmatches
 Antigens have three levels of resolution: broad, split, and high res.
-Crossmatch is a warning that happens because of different resolution levels of the same antigen in patients (or no antigen in a group in case of undecidable).
-It tells that further tests might be needed.
+Crossmatch is a warning or an error that happens because of different resolution levels of the same antigen in patients (or no antigen in a group in case of undecidable).
+In case of a warning, there is a need for further tests.
+In case of an error, donor and recipient are incompatible.
 There are three types of crossmatches: Undecidable, High Res.
 With Split, High Res.
 With Broad.
 #### High Res.
 With Broad
-1. Donor has an antigene of level broad
+1. Donor has an antigen of level broad
-2. Recipient has an antigene of level high res (of the same broad as in 1.)
+2. Recipient has an antigen of level high res (of the same broad as in 1.)
 #### High Res.
 With Split
-1. Donor has an antigene of level split
+1. Donor has an antigen of level split
-2. Recipient has an antigene of level high res (the same split as in 1.)
+2. Recipient has an antigen of level high res (the same split as in 1.)
 #### Undecidable
 1. Recipient has an antibody against an antigen from a group that donor has not been typed for.